omgmajk/test-maven-junit-school/README.md

 ## Test design

 The classes in this exercise are very basic and has no method overloading, so in many cases it's hard to find ways to test outside of normal `assertEquals`.
-A lot of the time IntelliJ will also *simplify* the tests down to `assertEqual` or `assertTrue` giving them even less variation.
+A lot of the time IntelliJ will also *simplify* the tests down to `assertEquals` or `assertTrue` giving them even less variation.

 In a lot of the classes there is also a lack of exception handling.
 But when these are present, I have decided to test with values that are caught in exceptions by using `assertThrows(IllegalArgumentException.class)` in order to fetch the message and test for equality with `assertEqual`.